Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Experimental Design

-The network-level, static detection tools were designed to passively detect (not block) both existing and new/polymorphic attacks, before a breach, on the wire, in near real time, with an on-premises solution.
+\textbf{Network-Level, Static, ML Detector:} The network-level, static detection tool was designed to passively detect (not block) both existing and new/polymorphic attacks before a breach, on the wire, in near real time, with an on-premises solution.
 This technology centers on a binary (i.e., benign/malicious) classification of files and code snippets extracted from network traffic.
 All features of the reconstructed files and code snippets result from static analysis.
-This product's sensors sit at a tap between the firewall and switch and between the router and hosts and rely on a variety of open source tools for both feature extraction and classification; in addition to their proprietary ML classifier, open source file conviction technologies are used.
+This product's sensors sit at a tap between the firewall and switch and between the router and hosts and rely on a variety of open-source tools for both feature extraction and classification; that is, in addition to their proprietary ML classifier, open-source file conviction technologies are used.